Royalty Fees Benefit the Franchisor and Franchisee

 Speaking with a Franchise Consultant

-As an entrepreneur who wants to open a franchise, you should meet with a franchise consultant.
-This professional who will look at your finances, skills, and experience to help you determine if franchising is realistic for you.
+As an entrepreneur who wants to open a franchise, you should meet with a Franchise Consultant.
+This professional will look at your finances, skills, and experience to help you determine if franchising is realistic for you.
 The consultant will also go through the FDD with you and look at the fees to see if they are within industry standards.

 Another important aspect of due diligence before owning a business is attending discovery day.
 During this event, you can ask questions to the franchisor and members of the leadership team.
 These questions can include: